-Global economic uncertainty, an economic downturn, the possibility of a recession, and weakening product demand caused by political instability, changes in trade agreements and conflicts, such as the conflict between Russia and Ukraine, could adversely affect our business and financial performance.
+Global economic uncertainty, an economic downturn, the possibility of a recession, inflation, rising interest rates and weakening product demand caused by political instability, changes in trade agreements and conflicts, such as the war in Ukraine, could adversely affect our business and financial performance.

-Economic uncertainty in various global markets caused by political instability and conflict and economic challenges caused by the COVID-19 pandemic, the economic downturn and any recession has resulted, and may continue to result, in weakened demand for our products and services and difficulty in forecasting our financial results and managing inventory levels.
+Economic uncertainty in various global markets caused by political instability and conflict, such as the war in Ukraine, and economic challenges caused by the COVID-19 pandemic, the economic downturn, any recession, inflation and rising interest rates has resulted, and may continue to result, in weakened demand for our products and services and difficulty in forecasting our financial results and managing inventory levels.
+The current economic uncertainty, and possibility of a recession, has negatively impacted the stock prices of many companies in 2022, including many companies in the technology sector.
 Political developments impacting government spending and international trade, including potential government shutdowns and trade disputes and tariffs, may negatively impact markets and cause weaker macro-economic conditions.
 The effects of these events may continue due to potential U.S. government shutdowns and the transition in administrations, and the United States' ongoing trade disputes with China and other countries.
 The continuing effect of any or all of these events could adversely impact demand for our products, harm our operations and weaken our financial results.